shamsaraj/ezqsar/README.md

   des_sel_meth = "forward", testset = 0, newdataset = 0,
   newdataset2 = 0, activity = 0, Cutoff = 3)

   Important note: It depends on four packages: caret, fingerprint, leaps and rcdk.
+Update Java environment on your system.
+Use the R version according to the architecture of your operating system (32x or 64x, tested on R 3.5.3).

 To test the installation try:
 > library (ezqsar)